-Until recently, lots of people believed meditation was an archaic form of therapy and spiritual practice that was practiced only by followers of eastern religions.
+Until recently, lots of people believed meditation was an archaic form of therapy, or a spiritual practice that was practiced only by followers of eastern religions.

 Why You Should Meditate

-Many people practice meditation and its various forms (like yoga) to calm stress, anxiety, and other symptoms associated with modern-day life, but physical benefits exist, as well.
+Many people practice meditation and its various forms (like yoga) to calm stress, anxiety, and other symptoms associated with modern-day life, but physical benefits exist as well.

 Here are a few benefits that meditation offers.

 Benefits of Meditation

 Meditation can help you get a better night’s sleep.
 This goes hand-in-hand with the decrease in stress that meditation provides; too much stress can disrupt sleep cycles and ultimately lead to a poor night’s sleep.